miranda-ng/miranda-ng/protocols/MSN/docs/readme.txt

-Protocol for the Miranda IM for communicating with users of the MSN Messenger protocol.
+﻿Protocol for the Miranda IM for communicating with users of the MSN Messenger protocol.

 Copyright (C) 2003-5 George Hazan (ghazan@postman.ru)